Skip to main content

 Display requests override

-Certain applications in Windows, like Parsec, can disrupt idle an inactivity timers.
-This means that despite setting a lock screen or screensaver timer, they may never engage when a Parsec session or other application is active.
+Certain applications in Windows, like Parsec, can disrupt timers set to detect inactivity or idling.
+This means that—despite setting a lock screen or screensaver timer, as in the previous step—the timer may never engage when a Parsec session or other application is active.

 This behavior can be overridden via cloudInit.
+For most applications a user will need to specify the executable name.
 For Parsec or Teradici, only the application name is required.
-For other applications, specify the executable name.

 cloudInit: |